Ichiko Ima: Style and themes

-According to manga scholar Hiromi Tsuchiya Dollase, Ima's manga, particularly her series Hyakkiyakō Shō, is marked by a blend of refined literary sensibility, folkloric depth, and subtle social critique.
-The series interweaves traditional Japanese supernatural motifs such as marebito, oni, and zashiki warashi with themes drawn from ethnology and classical literature, creating a form of modern yōkai storytelling that is both educational and emotionally resonant for the reader.
+According to manga scholar Hiromi Tsuchiya Dollase, Ima's manga, particularly her series Beyond Twilight, mixes traditional Japanese supernatural motifs such as marebito, oni, and zashiki warashi with themes drawn from ethnology and classical literature, creating a form of modern yōkai storytelling.

-Ima's work occupies a unique place in the shōjo horror genre by infusing horror with lyrical nostalgia, intellectual depth, and a distinctly feminist orientation.
-Her manga presents horror not through bloodshed or violence, but through melancholy, longing, and emotional complexity.
-Rather than relying on shock, her stories evoke a romanticized vision of Japan’s past.
-This nostalgic dimension, far from being regressive, provides a critical lens on modernity, gender roles, and alienation.

-The main character Iijima Ritsu's blurred gender identity—he bears a unisex name and was raised as a girl—mirrors the manga’s broader thematic interest in subverting gender norms.
+Tsuchiya Dollase analyzes Ima's approach to the shōjo horror genre as feminist.
+She states that in Ima's work, horror is not presented through bloodshed or violence, but through melancholy, longing, and emotional complexity.
+Her stories evoke a romanticized vision of Japan's past.
+Beyond Twilight's main character Iijima Ritsu's gender identity is blurred; he has a unisex name and was raised as a girl.
 The domestic sphere in Hyakkiyakō Shō is also unconventional: rather than a patriarchal stronghold, the family home is portrayed as a nurturing and egalitarian space.
-Ritsu’s family, including his female cousins with similar supernatural abilities as him, supports rather than represses his spiritual sensitivity, in contrast to the oppressive traditional family structures (ie) often featured in the ghost stories recounted by spirits.
+Ritsu's family, including his female cousins with similar supernatural abilities as him, supports rather than represses his spiritual sensitivity, in contrast to the oppressive traditional family structures (ie) often featured in the ghost stories recounted by spirits.
 These ghost narratives frequently explore the suffering of women under inherited family obligations and supernatural contracts, as in tales involving non-human brides or deities betrayed by humans.
 Gender roles are repeatedly inverted, with women taking on the roles of seekers or rescuers, and male characters occupying emotionally vulnerable or passive positions.
-Ima’s narrative strategies resist conventional romantic and heroic tropes, instead presenting gender and identity as fluid and open to reconfiguration.

-Ima's style evokes the visual and narrative structure of traditional Japanese painting (nihonga), particularly the Hyakkiyakō emaki scrolls, offering episodic tales centered on marginalized spirits or creatures, often imbued with tragic or melancholic backstories.
-Junko Miura emphasizes the cold, still beauty of Ima's illustrations.
-The aesthetic, marked by delicate linework and muted tones, is not focused on action but on evoking mood and tension.
-This use of visual restraint is key to the series’ distinctive atmosphere, making the supernatural feel both intimate and unsettling.
-Miura aligns her ability to draw atmosphere with other artists like Mariko Iwadate and notes her ability to portray invisible presences and lingering spirits.
+Ima's style is inspired by the visual and narrative structure of traditional Japanese painting (nihonga), particularly the Hyakkiyakō emaki scrolls.
+Junko Miura emphasizes that Ima's aesthetic works with delicate linework and muted tones, is not focused on action but on evoking mood and tension.
+This use of visual restraint, according to Miura, is key to the series' distinctive atmosphere, making the supernatural feel both intimate and unsettling.
+Miura aligns her ability to draw atmosphere with artist Mariko Iwadate.

 Miura also highlights the use of narrative structure and foreshadowing in Ima's storytelling.
 Although the stories may at first seem disjointed or illogical, they often resolve with satisfying coherence, similar to the denouement in a mystery novel.
-This narrative technique draws readers into a world where logic operates under supernatural terms, requiring emotional rather than purely rational engagement.